 Ruths Chris is a steakhouse also in the hotel and has award winning cuts of beef.
 Fancy and expensive, it is well worth the price if you are a meat lover.

 There are several more restaurants at the hotel and of course each resort has their own outdoor restaurants while at the pool which are perfect for swimsuits and offer a large menu.

 Aruba's west side is lined with restaurants, shopping, high rise hotels and timeshares along with several casinos - the best on the island.
 There are at least 100 restaurants walking distance from the Marriott, along with lots of fun shopping and the serious kind too.
 This is Palm Beach and the place to be in my book!!
-A second upscale shopping mall opened a year ago along with more movie theaters and a bowling alley.
 Your more touristy shops are on the main drag right there and have some cool Arubian arts available in kiosks on the street.
-There is also another movie theater in the heart of the Paseo Hemenica Mall and be sure to see the water lights show in the evening with seating in the atrium.
+There is also a movie theater in the heart of the Paseo Hemenica Mall and be sure to see the water lights show in the evening with seating in the atrium.
 Many restaurants circle the area right there and across the street.
 I mention quite a few in the walking distance section.

 Out and About

 There are so many great restaurants in Aruba that it is impossible to review them all.
 Just a mention of the ones I have been to and really enjoyed.
 Most of these are a close cab ride or if you have a car it will be no more than 10 min.
 Some are walking distance.